ignatiusmb/elements/README.md

 # Elements ![Total npm downloads](https://img.shields.io/npm/dt/@ignatiusmb/elements) &middot; ![Published npm version](https://img.shields.io/npm/v/@ignatiusmb/elements) ![Monthly npm downloads](https://img.shields.io/npm/dm/@ignatiusmb/elements) ![License](https://img.shields.io/github/license/ignatiusmb/elements) [![Made with Svelte](https://img.shields.io/badge/made%20with-Svelte-ff3e00)](https://svelte.dev/)

-> A collection of hassle-free and ready-to-use components made with Svelte.
+> A collection of hassle-free and ready-to-use functional components made with Svelte.
 [Feather](https://feathericons.com/) icons included.

 Elements is a Svelte component library consisting of various essential, functional, and pre-styled components.
-Created with DRY principle in mind as well as utilizing Svelte being a compiler, components like `Link`, `Image`, `Dialog` or `Modal` can be created once in here and used in any project without having to copy the `.svelte` file or rewrite them in each repository.
+Created with DRY principle in mind as well as utilizing Svelte being a compiler.

+Elements is not a(nother) UI library / components library adhering to specific design language or certain guidelines.
+Though Elements has some generic components, the focus is mostly on its functionality.
+There's already a ton of UI libraries with various buttons, cards, menus, and other components in one complete package if you're looking for that kind of stuff.

 Originally made with ease of use in mind for personal projects only, turned into something potentially bigger and useful to other projects as well.
 As it grew bigger and more components being added, I realize this might also be beneficial to others as well, in hopes that this would help fellow Svelte developers in quickstarting new projects as well.